Monterey, CA Financial Mishaps Can Be Signs Of Dementia And Alzheimer’s Disease

 Pacific Grove, CA Elder Abuse Alert : Customer Service Scams

 AARP Bulletin had an elder abuse alert for our area.
 The article profiled a 75-year old man who saw a charge on his credit card that he didn’t recognize for Amazon Prime.
 He did a google search for Amazon’s phone number and called the number, which turned out to be fake.
 They asked him to confirm his credit card number, as well as his Social Security number.
-“Scammers will buy and place fake ads that often elude the filters for the online search engines,” Colorado Attorney General Phil Weiser told AARP Bulletin.
+“Scammers will buy and place fake ads that often elude the filters for the online search engines,†Colorado Attorney General Phil Weiser told AARP Bulletin.
 They also tricked him into buying gift cards.
-“When people are searching for customer service numbers, they are in a hurry and quickly scan for the first phone number they see,” he said.
+“When people are searching for customer service numbers, they are in a hurry and quickly scan for the first phone number they see,†he said.
 Scammers are targeting Monterey County, and in particular rich pockets like Carmel-by-the-sea, Pacific Grove and Pebble Beach.

 Carmel, CA & Pebble Beach, CA Are Hot Spots For Elder Abuse Scams

-A senior woman sitting and looking out from the window
+A woman looking out of the window at her home.

 Because of the wealth in Carmel and Pebble Beach, there continue to be a number of reports of financial elder abuse.
 Sadly, most scams are carried out by close friends or family.
 Stay alert, and never give out your passwords or other information that can give someone access to your accounts.
 Shockingly, one case locally involved someone getting a woman to sign over the deed to her house.
 She had dementia, and didn’t realize what she was doing.
 If you suspect that you or a loved one is the victim of elder abuse, contact Monterey County Adult Protective Services at 1-800-510-2020 or go the website below.
 According to the Consumer Financial Protection Bureau, suspicious activity reports (SARS) on the exploitation of the elderly quadrupled from 2013 to 2017.
 The U.S. Department of Justice set up a hotline to report fraud in March of last year.
 They can be reached at 1-833-372-8311.